 Bombay Potatoes or Chatpate Masala Aloo are baby potatoes covered in bold spices.
 If you’re a potato lover, here’s a simple Indian recipe that will be the highlight of your meal!
 They double up as an appetizer and a main course dish.

 This is the perfect Sunday morning post because it’s exactly what we are having for lunch today, along with some spicy fish curry.
-And I’m posting this right in time for you to go to the grocers, buy some potatoes and try these Bombay Potatoes or Chatpate Masala Aloo out.
+And I’m sharing this right in time for you to go to the grocers, buy some potatoes and try these Bombay Potatoes or Chatpate Masala Aloo out.

 The only drawback is that you might end up eating double your share.
-Baby potatoes = One bite.
+Baby potatoes = one bite.
 So you keep popping them in your mouth one after the other and suddenly they are all gone.
 Happens.

-But the advantage?
+The advantage?
 This recipe doubles up as Appetizer as well as Main Course.
 Add toothpicks to the potatoes and your guests will think that it’s a genius way to serve potatoes.
 Serve this with dal and chapatis or fish curry and rice, and you have the perfect Sunday lunch.